silbermoewe/posts-2015/vitoriagasteiz.md

 ![](DSC01172)

-We put Vitoria on the route because we wanted to visit Sebastains brother Robert and his family.
+We put Vitoria on the route because we wanted to visit Sebastian’s brother Robert and his family.
 He is working in a factory making boxes in which car manufacturers like Audi and Mercedes ship their cars in parts to get them assembled in Latin America to save taxes.
 The family is living in a large house in a small village with a nice view.

-For some time now we feel like our tire or the wheel in the back right side is running not evenly.
-We do not how to diagnose it properly but Robert knows better about cars than we do.
+For some time now we feel like our tire or the wheel on the back right side is running not evenly.
+We do not how to diagnose it properly but thankfully Robert knows more about cars than we do.
 He helps us to get the tire off the car and the tire looks really uneven.
 We decide to let it be switched for a new tire tomorrow.
 But first we do some barbecue and drink beer in the sunset.

 ![](DSC01175)
 ![](DSC01177)